victorgcb1987/GAQET2/README.md

  # GAQET PLOT
  You can get an intuitive representation of the most important metrics described before using GAQET PLOT.
  ## Usage
 GAQET PLOT requires as input a TSV file as shown in [in the example included with this repository](GAQET/docs/Arabidopsis_seed_stats.tsv).
+Included example shows two columns for BUSCO and Protein Homology, but you can include more columns or even remove all columns of these two kinds.
 Then you can run GAQET_PLOT as:
 ```bash
 GAQET_PLOT -i {input_tsv} -o output_figure.{extension}
 ```